BlockstreamResearch/bip-frost-dkg/README.md

     (my_hostsigkey, hostverkeys, setup_id, enc_state2) = state4

     # TODO Not sure if we need to include setup_id as eta here.
 But it won't hurt.
+    # Include the enc_shares in eta to ensure that participants agree on all
+    # shares, which in turn ensures that they have the right transcript.
+    # TODO This means all parties who hold the "transcript" in the end should
+    # participate in Eq?
+    eta = setup_id + enc_shares
     return encpedpop_finalize(enc_state2, vss_commits, enc_shares, certifying_Eq(my_hostsigkey, hostverkeys), setup_id + enc_shares)
 ```